-ROAD SAFETY COMES FIRST Do not use the communicator while driving; park the vehicle first.
+ROAD SAFETY COMES FIRST Don't use the communicator while driving.

-INTERFERENCE All wireless phones may get interference which could affect performance.
+INTERFERENCE All wireless phones may get interference, which could affect performance.

 SWITCH OFF IN HOSPITALS Follow any regulations or rules.
-Switch off the phone near medical equipment.
+Switch the phone off near medical equipment.

-SWITCH OFF IN AIRCRAFT Wireless phones can cause interference.
-Using them on an aircraft is illegal.
+SWITCH OFF IN AIRCRAFT Wireless devices can cause interference in aircraft.

-SWITCH OFF WHEN REFUELLING Do not use the phone at a fuelling point.
-Do not use near fuel or chemicals.
+SWITCH OFF WHEN REFUELLING Don't use the phone at a refuelling point.
+Don't use near fuel or chemicals.

-SWITCH OFF NEAR BLASTING Do not use the phone where blasting is in progress.
+SWITCH OFF NEAR BLASTING Don't use the phone where blasting is in progress.
 Observe restrictions, and follow any regulations or rules.

-USE SENSIBLY Use only in the normal position (to ear).
-Do not touch the antenna unnecessarily.
+USE SENSIBLY Use only in the normal position.
+Don't touch the antenna unnecessarily.

-USE QUALIFIED SERVICE Only qualified service personnel must install or repair equipment.
+QUALIFIED SERVICE Only qualified personnel may install or repair phone equipment.